AishwaryaNambissan/Obsidian-Vault/Topic Modelling.md

 https://towardsdatascience.com/end-to-end-topic-modeling-in-python-latent-dirichlet-allocation-lda-35ce4ed6b3e0
 https://link.springer.com/article/10.1007/s11042-018-6894-4

-It is an unsupervised machine learning statistical modelling technique used to identify clusters or groups within a body of text.
+It is an [[Supervised versus unsupervised learning#Unsupervised learning|unsupervised machine learning]] statistical modelling technique used to identify clusters or groups within a body of text.
 Themes are identified within text to form the clusters.
 Great for representing discrete data.

-●Used for document classification, tagging customer support tickets and analyzing customer feedback
+Used for document classification, tagging customer support tickets and analyzing customer feedback

 Topic models in text document analysis do not understand the meanings of words.
 Instead, they assume that words in a document are selected from predefined topic baskets.
 The topic modeling process repeats to determine the most likely distribution of words into topics.
 This approach provides a helpful perspective on large collections, considering the collection as a whole, individual documents, and the relationships between them.